QuiltMC/rfcs/loader/0025-pr-policy.md

 Team members with outstanding changes requested reviews may dismiss their own reviews.

-Admins may dismiss outstanding reviews at their discretion, but should only do so if the team member cannot be contacted within a reasonable time-frame.
-Conflicts should *not* be resolved by an admin, but use
+Admins and technical leads may dismiss outstanding reviews at their discretion, but should only do so if the team member cannot be contacted within a reasonable timeframe.
+Reviews should *not* be dismissed simply because the majority (or that specific admin/technical lead) disagrees with one person or feels their concerns are invalid.
+Instead, a formal vote to merge a PR should be used.

 ## Final Comment Period (FCP)
 - Begins immediately after the above criteria are met
 - Lasts 2 days for small implementation changes, 5 days for major refactors, and 10 days for new API introductions or RFCs.
 Bugfixes have no FCP and are considered mergable immediately.
-- May be ended at any time by a team member if they have concerns.
+- May be ended at any time by a team member if they have legitimate and substantiated concerns.

 ## Conflicts
 If the Loader team cannot agree on whether to merge a PR or deny it, there are steps they can take to avoid decision paralysis.
-This should be a rare process--teams are encouraged to resolve these disagreements through talking the details out, but sometimes that isn't an option.
+This should be a rare process--teams are encouraged to resolve these disagreements through talking the details out, but sometimes the team may have fundamental disagreements over the details of a PR.

 In the event the disagreement is over API structure, the PR may, at the Loader team's option, be closed and an RFC be created that defines the feature.

-In the event the disagreement is over implementation details, or would otherwise not benefit from being forced through the long RFC process, the voting method defined below can be used.
+In the event the disagreement is over implementation details, or would otherwise not benefit from being forced through the long RFC process, the voting method defined in RFC 6 can be used.
+Once a vote is requested, the PR will immediately enter a Final Comment Period that cannot be ended.
+At the end of this period, the Loader team will vote on if the PR should be merged or closed.
 ### Voting
-A vote is complete when one of the following is true:
-- Ten days has passed and the number of votes for one disposition is greater than the number of votes for the other disposition.
-- An absolute majority has been formed for one disposition.
-    - This means that even if all of the team members who have not yet voted suddenly voted for the currently losing side, the end result would not change.
-For example, if 7 out of a team of 10 have voted yes, the remaining 3 team members could not change the outcome of the vote.

-In the event of a tie, the vote is opened to the Admin Board and their votes count as 3.
-If the vote is still tied, the vote fails (the policy is not implemented, the PR is not closed, etc.)
+Voting follows the process set out in RFC 6.
 # Drawbacks
 - Implementing a defined policy adds a layer of bureaucracy to getting PRs merged, which may be confusing.
 - There may be situations that this policy does not define, which could cause conflict or confusion within the Loader team.